 '''

 Decompress SWF files.

 2 types: 'deflate', 'lzma', 'both' will decompress deflate and lzma

 compress-depth:

 Specifies the maximum amount of data to decompress,

 set 0 for unlimited.

 decompress-depth:

+'''

+'''

 Specifies the maximum amount of decompressed data to obtain,

 set 0 for unlimited.

 swf-decompression:

 enabled: yes

 type: both

 compress-depth: 0

 decompress-depth: 0

 '''

-- file.data is the preferred notation, however, file_data is still recognized by the engine and works as well. - If a HTTP body is using gzip or deflate, file.data will match on the decompressed data. - Negated matching is affected by the chunked inspection.
-E.g. 'content:!"<a href="https://www.negated.no.ni.nlm.ni.nlm.no.ni. - file.data can also be used with SMTP
+- file.data is the preferred notation, however, file_data is still recognized by the engine and works as well. - If a HTTP body is using gzip or deflate, file.data will match on the decompressed data. - file.data can also be used with SMTP